Why Are Dental Implants Better Than Dentures?

 Once this happens, the area of the jaw where the tooth root used to be weakens and deteriorates.
 Teeth adjacent to the gap will also start to tilt toward the open space.
 Eventually, the patient may experience facial collapse, which alters the shape of the face and makes it difficult to wear dentures.

-The best way to prevent further tooth loss and jawbone deterioration is to ask our dentists if you’re a candidate for the dental implant procedure.
+The best way to prevent further tooth loss and jawbone deterioration is to ask our dentist if you’re a candidate for the dental implant procedure.
 In general, we recommend dental implants whenever possible so patients can avoid long-term health issues caused by missing teeth.

 Learn More: 7 Health Benefits of Dental Implants